LearnersGuild/learning-os/game/terrain.md

 ### Progression through Skill Levels

-To "level up" in a skill, learners and pods complete final challenges (i.e. "boss levels").
+To "level up" in a skill, learners and pods complete Level Challenges (i.e. "boss levels").

-These final challenges start small and focused, and grow in both length and scope.
-Learners will complete many final challenges per phase.
+These Level Challenges start small and focused, and grow in both length and scope.
+Learners will complete many Level Challenges per phase.

 There are both final solo and a final pod challenge, which must be completed individually and by the whole pod, respectively.
 Pod challenges are team challenges, with variance in team size (min 3, max 6).

-Listed below are suggested progressions in the type and duration of final challenges, along with their suggested durations:
+Listed below are suggested progressions in the type and duration of Level Challenges, along with their suggested durations:

 | Final Solo Challenge        | Final Pod Challenge                                   |
 |:--------------------------|:----------------------------------------------------|